- Have you thought about how AdWords can fit seamlessly into your overall email marketing strategy?

 - bounce rate

-On each visit to your site from your email marketing campaign… Cool huh?
-What if we take this to the next level?
+On each visit to your site from your email marketing campaign.
+Cool huh?

 It could be this little bit of extra (targeted) exposure that is the difference between you making the extra few sales you need to take things to the next level!